-Guide to Self-Publishing a Book
+Guide to Self-Publishing

 At this point, you have probably read a lot of guides telling you how to self-publish a book, and checklists telling you what to do and what not to do.
 Your book might be fully written or just an idea in your head.
 Most guides you see are written specifically to benefit the self-publishing companies who wrote them.
 These self-publishing companies either make self-publishing a book seem incredibly easy or incredibly hard.
 The truth is somewhere in the middle.
 Be leery of any self-publishing companies that make self-publishing a book seem too easy or impossible.
 Also, if any self-publishing companies try to convince you that you can be a famous author and make millions overnight, after your first time self-publishing a book, steer clear of them too.
 Here’s a step-by-step guide to self-publishing a book and the decisions you’ll have to make along the way.